Blueratzxk/Accordion_engine/README.md

 The first IQRE (Intra-Query Runtime Elasticity) SQL query engine (prototype).

 * Accordion can tune the parallelism of a query at any time during its execution, and the tuning process will not affect the query execution.
-* Its what-if service facilitates parallelism tuning and can predict DOP-tuned remaining query execution times for users.
+* The auto-tuner facilitates parallelism tuning.
+It can guide users to tune DOP manually or automatically tune DOP for users.
 * Accordion can be used to solve the problem of cost-performance tradeoffs when analyzing data on the cloud.
 * It also can be used to build a fully serverless cloud-native database or data warehouse.